BlockchainCommons/BCSwiftSecureComponents/Docs/12-A-ALGORITHMS.md

 A deficit of Secp256 is that it's not IETF.

-**Signing: Schnorr.** Our signing algorithm, Schnorr, fits into much the same category as BLAKE3.
-It's relatively new, but it's built on a strong foundation by trustworthy cryptographers.
+**Signing: Schnorr.** Relatively new, but built on a strong foundation by trustworthy cryptographers.
 Combined with that, it allows for considerable expansion in the future, including adapter signatures, distributed key generation, half-key aggregation, and integration with FROST.

 In addition, public keys aren't embedded in signatures the way they are in ECDSA and other older signaure systems.